Shaher11/Student-Management-System/readme copy.md

-## About jobsQu Project
+## About Student Management System

-This is a jobs hiring web app called "jobsQu".
+This is a student management web app.
-The technologies that were used to develop this app are "Laravel, Vue.js and GraphQL,"
+The technologies that were used to develop this app are "Laravel, Vue.js TailwindCSS and RestAPI,"

 ### Technologies